New storm stirs in U.S. Gulf as oil production recovers from Sally

 HOUSTON (Reuters) - A new Tropical Storm stirred on Friday in the Gulf of Mexico off the coast of Mexico as energy firms continued to reopened more offshore crude oil production shut just days earlier.

+It was only the second time in history forecasters have taken to using the Greek alphabet for storm names, having exhausted names selected before the season began.
+The first year storms exceeded given names was 2005, when there were a record 27 named storms.

+Beta, which forecasters predicted could become a hurricane next week, is the third named storm in the U.S. Gulf of Mexico in less than a month, following Laura and Sally.
+Hurricane Sally swept through the eastern Gulf and struck Alabama on Wednesday with winds of up to 105 miles per hour.

-Storm Beta will approach, but remain off the western coast of the U.S. Gulf of Mexico over the next three days, moving northwest toward Texas then turning northeast, the U.S. National Hurricane Center said at 4 p.m.
+Beta will approach the western coast of the U.S. Gulf of Mexico over the next three days, moving northwest toward the south Texas coast then turning northeast, the U.S. National Hurricane Center said at 4 p.m.
 CDT (2100 GMT).

 Its winds could strengthen to 75 mph tinyurl.com/y5p7smzv by Monday morning, a category one hurricane on the five step Saffir-Simpson Wind Scale, the NHC said.